ToolJet/ToolJet/docs/docs/widgets/table.md

 - <b>Multiselect</b>: Similar to dropdown but to collect multiple user inputs from a list of options,
 - <b>Toggle switch</b>: Allows a user to change a setting between two states, e.g <b><i>select between Yes/No</i></b>,
 - <b>Date picker</b>: Allowing users to display and select dates, e.g <b><i>delivery date</i></b>
+- <b>Image</b>: This cell type expects the URL of image and will display the image in the cell.
+It also has the option to style the image.

 :::info
 Check this [how-to guide](/docs/how-to/access-cellvalue-rowdata) on dynamically change the color of text in a row and column in the table.